jpxoi/kilburnazon/README.md

 # Kilburnazon

-Kilburnazon is a full-stack e-commerce simulation platform, featuring a modern web frontend, a robust Laravel backend, and a comprehensive SQL database schema.
+Kilburnazon is a full-stack employee management simulation platform, featuring a modern web frontend, a robust Laravel backend, and a comprehensive SQL database schema.
 This monorepo is organized for easy local development and deployment.

 ## Project Structure